 -o flag.
 The

 -h flag can be used to list the available columns:

 Output. . .
 Available columns (for --output): NAME device name KNAME internal kernel device name . . .
 SUBSYSTEMS de-duplicated chain of subsystems REV device revision VENDOR device vendor For more details see lsblk(8).

 Before you can use a new disk, you typically have to partition it, format it with a filesystem, and then mount the drive or partitions.
-Partitioning and formatting are usually one time procedures, so we won't discuss them here.
-As mentioned earlier, you can find out more information on how to partition and format a drive with Linux in How To Partition and Format Storage Devices in Linux.
+Partitioning and formatting are usually one-time procedures.
+You can find out more information on how to partition and format a drive with Linux in How To Partition and Format Storage Devices in Linux.

-Mounting, on the other hand, is something you may manage more frequently.
+Mounting is something you may do more frequently.
 Mounting the filesystem makes it available to the server at the selected mount point.
-A mount point is simply a directory under which the new filesystem can be accessed.
+A mount point is a directory under which the new filesystem can be accessed.

 Two complementary commands are primarily used to manage mounting:

 mount command is used to attach a filesystem to the current file tree.
 In a Linux system, a single unified file hierarchy is used for the entire system, regardless of how many physical devices it is composed of.
 The

 unmount) is used to unmount a filesystem.
 Additionally, the

 findmnt command is helpful for gathering information about the current state of mounted filesystems.